Automorphism groups of edge-transitive maps: Infinite automorphism groups

 to prove the Claim, but this time for any strictly increasing sequence $S$ of odd integers $n=n_k\ge 11$.
 Since $n>9$, no permutation in $S_n$ inverting $x$ centralises $y$, so these quotients $A_n$ of $\Gamma^+$ have no forbidden automorphisms; the same therefore applies to the quotients $G(S)$ of $\Gamma^+$, since any forbidden automorphism of them would induce forbiddden automorphisms of the characteristic subgroups $G_k$.
 This deals with the class $T=2^P{\rm ex}$, and Lemma~\ref{regmapslemma}(b) then extends the result to the remaining classes. $\square$

 {\bf Remark} There is a shorter but less explicit proof for $T=1$ (and hence, by Lemma~\ref{regmapslemma}(a), for $T=2^{\sigma}$, $3$ and $4^{\sigma}$).
 A group $H$ is {\em SQ-universal\/} if every countable group can be embedded in a quotient of $H$.
-Britton and Levin proved that any free product $A*B$ is SQ-universal, provided $|A|\ge 2$ and $|B|\ge 3$ (see~\cite[Theorem V.10.3]{LS}), so in particular the parent groups $N(T)$ all have this property.
+Britton and Levin proved that any free product $A*B$ is SQ-universal, provided $|A|\ge 2$ and $|B|\ge 3$ (see~\cite[Theorem V.10.3]{LS}), so in particular the parent groups $N(T)$ all have this property (see Table~\ref{forbidden}).
 Now any finitely generated SQ-universal group $H$ must have uncountably many non-isomorphic quotients: as we have seen, B.~H.~Neumann~\cite{Neu} proved that there are uncountably many non-isomorphic finitely generated groups $F$; these are all countable, so each can be embedded in some quotient $Q$ of $H$; however, $Q$ is countable, so it has only countably many finitely generated subgroups; each isomorphism class of quotients $Q$ can therefore embed only countably many of the groups $F$, so $H$ must have uncountably many isomorphism classes of quotients.
 In particular, this applies to the parent groups $H=N(T)$.
-In the case $T=1$ there are no forbidden automorphisms to exclude, so the Theorem is proved, but in the cases $T=2^{\sigma}{\rm ex}$ and $5^{\sigma}$ this line of proof breaks down at this point.
+This deals with the case $T=1$, where there are no forbidden automorphisms to exclude, and the cases $T=2^{\sigma}$, $3$ and $4^{\sigma}$ then follow by Lemma~\ref{regmapslemma}(a).
+However, in the cases $T=2^{\sigma}{\rm ex}$ and $5^{\sigma}$ this line of proof breaks down at this point, since we need quotients without the corresponding forbidden automorphisms.
+By Lemma~\ref{regmapslemma}(b) it would be sufficient to deal with the class $2^P{\rm ex}$.